Best 3/4 acoustic guitars 2025: Top short-scale options from Taylor, Martin and more

 Non-existent US dealer network

-The Nomad Mini Neptune punches well above its price point for spec, with solid mahogany top, back, and sides – something you don’t often get on guitars at even double this price.
+The Nomad Mini Neptune punches well above its price point for spec, with a solid mahogany top, back, and sides – something you don’t often get on guitars at even double this price.

-Complete with a Fishman Sonicore Pickup and Isys T preamp (Presys 2), it’s rare to see premium electronics on a guitar in this section of the market and the addition really elevates the Nomad Mini above its competition
+Complete with a Fishman Sonicore Pickup and Isys T preamp (Presys 2), it’s rare to see premium electronics on a guitar in this section of the market, and the addition really elevates the Nomad Mini above its competition.

-Styled after Faith’s ‘Neptune’ body shape – a baby jumbo inspired design – the body is suitably shrunk without feeling like a ukulele as some 3/4 guitars do, which will suit players looking for something suitable for traveling but don’t want to dwarf their instrument.
+Styled after Faith’s ‘Neptune’ body shape – a baby jumbo-inspired design – the body is suitably shrunk without feeling like a ukulele as some 3/4 guitars do, which will suit players looking for something suitable for traveling but don’t want to dwarf their instrument.

 Whilst the temptation may be to go for a bigger-name brand, Faith has knocked it out of the park with the Nomad Mini Neptune, so it’s definitely worth considering – though US and Canadian buyers will likely need to buy through Faith directly as its North American dealer network leaves a lot to be desired.